flexirexi/eternal_land_festival/README.md

 ## Unfixed Bugs
 - indirect bug: there must be found a way to show the landing page fully covered with an image without impacting the performance of the pageloading (in lighthouse)
+- sometimes, rather random, it can happen that lighthouse measures a performance lower than 90%, even with removing all rendering blocking scripts/imports like google fonts and Font awesome.
+Not even the removal of the landing page image prevents that.
+Nevertheless, the performance most of the times above 90%.

 ## User Story testing